 Maritime History Lectures

 One of the greatest thrills of my career is presenting maritime lectures and talks in front of an audience.
-A lot of work goes into them; from researching the topics to putting slides together, but it’s worth every second for the chance to share the ocean liner story.
+A lot of work goes into the talks, from researching the topics to putting presentation deck together.
+One of the trickiest parts is working out what stories in the long and illustrious history of the ocean liner to include.
+Sometimes serious culling is required to achieve the end result of a fast paced, informative and engaging talk.
+It’s worth every second of work, for the chance to share the ocean liner story.

 My lectures generally run for about 45 minutes and cover a range of topics spanning from the 1830s to today.
 I’m always happy to chat after the lecture so if you’re attending one of my talks come and say hi and share your story.